isomerpages/psd-psf/_explore-events/PST Convention: 15 July.md

 leads Singapore’s digital transformation efforts to build a resilient and innovative public sector.
 He focuses on enhancing digital government services, urban living, transport, and business operations to prepare Singapore for future disruptions and technological discontinuities.
-Additionally, Sim currently serves on the board of Enterprise Singapore.&nbsp;&nbsp;</p>
+Additionally, Feng-Ji currently serves on the board of Enterprise Singapore.&nbsp;&nbsp;</p>
-<p>Before his present role, Sim Feng-ji was Divisional Director of the Income
+<p>Before his present role, Feng-Ji was Divisional Director of the Income
 Security Policy Division at the Ministry of Manpower, overseeing policies related to the Central Provident Fund (CPF), income security, and financial planning.
 He also served on the board of the Intellectual Property Office of Singapore for six years.&nbsp;&nbsp;</p>
-<p></p>
 </td>
 </tr>
 </tbody>